rawanr22/airfoil-self-noise-prediction/README.md

 # airfoil-self-noise-prediction
-Using regression techniques to predict the sound prreassure level of airfoil blades.
+Using regression techniques to predict the sound pressure level of airfoil blades.